cowtrix/lrtw/lrtw/wwwroot/blog/Why Computers Probably Will Make Themselves Smarter.md

 # Claims

-As far as I can make out, Chiang makes X problematic claims in order to support the proposition that a self-iterating AGI is not a threat.
+As far as I can make out, Chiang makes 4 problematic claims in order to support the proposition that a self-iterating AGI is not a significant threat.

 ## 1. AI researchers measure intelligence through a single number.